fly4future/ads122u_driver/README.md

 If the ADC experiences an over-voltage condition (when the measured voltage exceeds the reference voltage), it may continue outputting the maximum possible value even after the over-voltage condition is cleared.

 To address this, a reset routine has been implemented.
 When an over-voltage condition is detected (i.e., the ADC measures the maximum possible value), the ADC will continuously reset until the over-voltage condition is cleared.

+## Advanced tuning
+To select a different ADC channel, or configure different data rates or other ADC parameters (gain, Turbo mode, PGA etc.), you have to modify the source code of the node.